udaydarkcoder/Cogno-Rise-Infotech/README.md

 By combining cutting-edge data preprocessing techniques, sophisticated class imbalance handling, meticulous model selection and optimization, comprehensive model evaluation, and insightful feature importance analysis, the project exemplifies a high level of sophistication and finesse in the domain of credit card fraud detection.
 The advanced methodologies employed and the in-depth analysis conducted make this project an exemplar of excellence in the field.

- # Task 3: Titanic Survival Prediction🚢- TASK3_Titanic survival prediction[uday.T].ipynb
+ # Task 3: Titanic Survival Prediction🚢- https://github.com/udaydarkcoder/Cogno-Rise-Infotech/blob/main/TASK3_Titanic%20survival%20prediction%5Buday.T%5D.ipynb

  # Titanic Survival Prediction Project README.md